 Issac R. Clark Memorial Collection: Dr. Isaac R. Clark (1925-1990), A Professor and administrator, served as Professor of Homiletics, Director of Field Education, Registrar, and Director of the Summer Session at the Interdenominational Theological Center (ITC) from 1962 to 1990.
 He was a lifelong member of the African Methodist Episcopal Church.
 Clark’s collection reflects his academic career through course materials, administrative records, and recorded presentations, class lectures, and photographs.
-Also included are audio recordings of various chapel services, sermons, and special programs at the Interdenominational Theological Center including a history of the ITC by Dr. Harry V. Richardson available via Digital Commons.
+Also included are audio recordings of various chapel services, sermons, and special programs at the Interdenominational Theological Center including a history of the ITC by Dr. Harry V. Richardson available via RADAR.

 Robert Penn (1916-1976) was a member of the ITC faculty during the 1970s.
 A graduate of Clark College and the ITC, Penn was a Baptist pastor in Georgia, Kansas, and Indiana, and served as a chaplain during World War II.
 He was active in missionary efforts in Africa, and upon his retirement from preaching, he joined the ITC faculty as director of Field Education.
 The photographs in this collection document Rev. Penn’s family life and friend in West Virginia, Indiana, and Georgia, as well as his work as Pastor of the First Baptist Church in Gary, Indiana, and Director of Field Education at the Interdenominational Theological Seminary.